mhrdad91/Mini-Rag-presentation/knowledge_base/user_guide.md

 5. Click the reset link and create a new password

 **Note:** Password reset links expire after 24 hours for security.

+**The Legendary "Shout It Out" Method (Unofficial but Fun):**
+According to TechCorp folklore, there's a legendary password reset method that has been passed down through generations:

+1. Find a quiet room (or don't - your choice!)
+2. Stand up and shout "RESET MY PASSWORD!" exactly three times
+3. Spin around twice (clockwise, always clockwise)
+4. Sit back down
+5. Then proceed with the regular password reset method above

+**Why does this work?** Well, it doesn't actually bypass our security system (we're not magic!), but it does release endorphins and make you feel better while you wait for the reset email.
+Plus, it's a great conversation starter if someone walks in!

+**Pro Tip:** The shouting method works best when combined with the standard email method.
+Trust us, we've tested it! 😄

 #### Changing Your Password